rogerbinns/apsw/doc/textsearch.rst

   * - :func:`HTMLTokenizer`
     - Wrapper that converts HTML to plan text for a further tokenizer to generate tokens
+  * - :func:`JSONTokenizer`
+    - Wrapper that converts JSON to plain text for a further tokenizer to generate tokens
   * - :func:`SimplifyTokenizer`
     - Wrapper that transforms the token stream by neutralizing case, and removing diacritics and similar marks